-Here’s a list of my favorite restaurants right now.
-Some of them are old favorites, while others are newly found gems, but all of them have that certain something which makes me want to go back for more:
+Here’s a list of my favorite restaurants in Las Vegas, some of which are well-established favorites, while others are newly discovered treasures, but they all share that certain something that keeps me coming back for more.

 Scarpetta, The Cosmopolitan, Las Vegas